Recruitment Process Outsourcing (RPO)

 Specialist knowledge is lacking

-In-house team relies on PSL
+In-house team relies on a PSL

-In-house team relies on PSL
+In-house team relies on a PSL

 Brand reputation is suffering

 Bad candidate experiences are hurting your brand.
-RPO improves the candidate journey, making your hiring more appealing.
+RPO hiring improves the candidate journey, making your hiring more appealing.

 Brand reputation is suffering